dustinaleksiuk/dustinaleksiuk.github.io/_posts/2021-12-05-nested-parent-child-form-phoenix-liveview.markdown

 #### Removing a Track

-To remove a track, the event needs to grab the list of tracks and remove the one that the user clicked on, and then set the list back onto the album changeset.
+To remove a track, the event needs to grab the list of tracks from the changeset, remove the one that the user clicked on, and then set the list back onto the album changeset.

 {% highlight elixir %}
 def handle_event("remove-track", %{"temp-id" => temp_id}, %{assigns: assigns} = socket) do